gpdowney/lightweightLSAT/pages/read/size.md

 Big questions are about the entire text.

-> Which of the following most accurately expresses the main point of the text?
+    "Which of the following most accurately expresses the main point of the text?"

 or

-> What is the purpose of the third paragraph?
+    "What is the purpose of the third paragraph?"

 You should always have a prediction for big questions.
 Your prediction should allow you to confidently eliminate the 4 wrong answers.